 Some are battery powered.
 Others are solar.
 All of them are better than going two or more days without a shower.

-23. Portable camping fan
+24. Portable camping fan

 I am a sweater.
 Not like the thing you wear in the winter, but rather the type of person who drips profusely as soon as the air stops moving.
-For me, a camping fan is a huge comfort item.
+For me, a portable camping fan is a huge comfort item.
 I like to hang it from the top of my tent to get some air circulation at night.

-24. Extra socks
+25. Extra socks

+A warm pair of socks is absolutely essential for winter camping.
 I like to say you can never have enough firewood.
 Likewise, you can never have enough extra pairs of socks (and underwear for that a matter).

-25. Firewood or creosote logs
+27. Firewood or creosote logs

 Usually if you’re camping in the woods you can find plenty of firewood.
 However, that isn’t always the case if it recently rained or if your campground doesn’t have much wood.